richardtjornhammar/impetuous/README.md

 # Simple Group Analysis
 Decomposes a set of expressions into a group expression.
-The toolkit currently offers enrichment analysis, hierarchical enrichment analysis, a rudimentary factor analysis.
+The toolkit currently offers enrichment analysis, hierarchical enrichment analysis, PLS regression and rudimentary factor analysis.
 The expression regulation can be studied via a statistical test that relates it to the observables in the journal file.
 The final p values are then FDR corrected and the resulting